FredaXYu/CMEECourseWork/week01/Readme.md

 ----------------------------------------------------------------------------
- [IMPORTANT] Because some of the scripts are written under Windows system, please ---- type and run the below line of sentence in command line before run this script:
+ [IMPORTANT] Because some of the scripts are written under Windows system, you may need to type and run the below line of sentence in command line before run this script:

  sed -i 's/\r//' tabtocsv.sh